vhirtzel/raritan_reboot/README.md

-# desktop_reboot
+# raritan_reboot
-Python script to reboot Desktop Minis using the Raritan API
+Python script to power cycle Outlets asyncronously using multithreading, the Raritan API, and Rich as a TUI:

 ## How to use this tool:
 0) Update your Raritan PDU labels for all of your outlets with the IPv4 addresses of the minis plugged in.